 TITLE PROJECT: ə-books project space for material publishing

-AUTHOR: paula roush
+CURATOR: paula roush

 LOCATION: Student's Centre London South Bank University

 103 BoroughRoad, Elephant & Castle.
 London